rgonzalez12/combine-reducers-onl01-seng-ft-030220/README.md

 Our app will need a state object that stores two types of information:

-1. All our books, in an array
+1. All our books, in an array.
-2. Our authors, also in an array
+2. Our authors, also in an array.

 Each of these types of information--all our books, and the authors--should be represented on our store's state object.
 We want to think of our store's state